ADITYA-PATIL-git/Notes-App/README.md

 # notes_app

-developed a minimalistic notes manager app allowing users to create and manage their tasks
+A minimalistic notes manager app allowing users to create and manage their tasks

 ## Getting Started